 The Atari 2600 (also known as VCS prior to 1982) is a home video console that was released in 1977.
 You probably have seen one and if you haven't, it suffices to say that this machine is why video games are credited to be heavily blinking, epilepsy inducing beepfests.
-Its technical specifications are that limited, that for the remake a whole dimension has been dropped in the games presentation (namely the third one).
+The limitations of its technical specifications are such that for the remake a whole dimension has been dropped in the games presentation (namely the third one).

 So what minor annoyances can one expect when creating a soundtrack for such a system?

 The Atari 2600 can output sound through its Television Interface Adaptor (TIA)-chip.
 This TIA can output two channels of audio simultaneously.

 We're talking one sound per channel.
 At most you can only play two note chords by using both channels to play a different note on each.
 By playing these two notes on both channels, you have now exceeded the amount of available sounds for the duration of those notes.

 Now to be honest, this limitation isn't too bad and actually quite interesting in that it challenges your creativity.
 How can you give the illusion of drums with kick, hi-hat and snare while at the same time playing a bass line and a melody (Cue arpeggios everywhere) ?